 Core developers accept key additional responsibilities around the ongoing management of the project:

 core developers bear the additional responsibility of handling the consequences of accepting a change into the code base or documentation.
 That includes reverting or fixing it if it causes problems in the Buildbot fleet or someone spots a problem in post-commit review, as well as helping out the release manager in resolving any problems found during the pre-release testing cycle.
 While all contributors are free to help out with this part of the process, and it is most welcome when they do, the actual responsibility rests with the core developer that merged the change

-core developers also bear the primary responsibility for deciding when changes proposed on the issue tracker should be escalated to python-ideas or python-dev for wider discussion, as well as suggesting the use of the Python Enhancement Proposal process to manage the design and justification of complex changes, or changes with a potentially significant impact on end users
+core developers also bear the primary responsibility for deciding when changes proposed on the issue tracker should be escalated to the appropriate Discourse category for wider discussion, as well as suggesting the use of the Python Enhancement Proposal process to manage the design and justification of complex changes, or changes with a potentially significant impact on end users

 Becoming a core developer isn’t a binary “all-or-nothing” status - CPython is a large project, and different core developers accept responsibility for making design and development decisions in different areas (as documented in the Experts Index and Developer Log).

 If you want notification of new issues, you can use the appropriate GitHub notification settings for the python/cpython repository — follow the link and click on the Watch button to set your notification options.